 According to Forbes, B2B customers take their time to invest in new products or software for their work environment and employees as there is little margin for error.
 For example, a poor business decision can delay customer operations, forcing them to spend even more time and money to find a better solution.

-This process can actually be advantageous as it allows your business to develop a strong relationship with potential customers during the marketing and sales process.
+This process can actually be advantageous as it allows your business to build a strong relationship with potential customers during the marketing and sales process.
 However, even current customers expect the same level of attention and service they received during the sale, with the duty of maintaining this relationship falling to your customer support team.
 When agents act proactively and are quick to respond to incoming tickets, customers feel just as appreciated as they did during the sale.

 B2B Customers Drive Retention and Churn